Rapixar/quiz-app/README.md

-# flutter_academind
+# A random Quiz App

-A new Flutter application.
+A quiz application, created with Flutter.
+App #1 yaaay!

 ## Getting Started